 In the second, there are others who automatically reject the narratives of the mainstream and the so-called establishment, preferring instead to listen to dissenting voices.
 Much insightful sense-making is formed here, but so too where one is most likely to encounter conspiracy theories.

 For those with the tendency to veer towards conspiracy thinking, the logic it seems goes something like this: the establishment use the press and ‘facts and science’ to conduct their oppression.
 The press should not be believed, neither must their ‘facts and science’ be true.
 Therefore the counternarratives of the conspiracy theorists are preferable and more enlightened.

 The reason conspiracy theories thrive is due in part to the failures of the establishment and the narratives of the mainstream themselves.
 We sense we are being lied to, so we fill in the gaps.
 Sometimes a conspiracy theory that fills the gap turns out to be factual or partly true; other times, they veer much closer to the ridiculous and dangerous.

 We certainly need narratives to counter those of the establishment, because the powerful do lie and need to be held to account.
 The old gatekeepers of what information is shared, when and by whom have lost a lot of their power.
 Much of which has shifted to us as individuals.
 With that shift comes enormous responsibility, especially at times of crisis, to ourselves and each other.

 Power corrupts, information is withheld, and bad actors manipulate data to disseminate ideology or spread disinformation.
 But context matters.
 We must be mindful not to reject mainstream ideas outright because the ‘enlightened’ among us tell us that what is posited by the establishment are always lies, and we need to wake up to ‘what’s really going on’.

-Dissenting voices aren’t necessarily always the most meaningful nor sense-making.
+Dissenting voices aren’t necessarily always the most meaningful nor make the most sense.
 We certainly should not embrace and share any theory that crops up, simply because it contradicts what the establishment tells us.